charliemeyer2000/charliemeyer2000/README.md

     <a href="https://github.com/charliemeyer2000"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=FFDEAD&center=true&vCenter=true&width=435&lines=Full-stack+developer;kubectl apply -f ingress.yml;Professional Proompter;Late-night+coffee+drinker;$\forall_x \in \mathbb{N}$;:wq;int getRandomNumber(){return 4};display:grid place-content:center" alt="Typing SVG of various programmer humor jokes and other things about me" /></a>
 </p>

 <p style="color: #FFDEAD">
 👋 Welcome to my GitHub!
-I'm Charlie Meyer, a full-time student at UVA who also loves coding things - websites, readme's, Pi projects and much more.
+I'm Charlie Meyer, a full-time student at UVA who also loves to code things - websites, projects, and ml models.
 The goal of my GitHub is to be a place to display my projects and also be a space for new developers to find useful resources to get started.
-Becuase of security reasons, GitHub markdown is a little different than regular markdown - text can't have colors, and a lot of styling doesn't work.
-If you look at this readme on VSCode or any other markdown viewer, it looks a bit better.
 I personally believe GitHub and personal websites are much better than LinkedIn to show off who you are & what you're passionate about.
 I have a LinkedIn, but I'd prefer you look here instead!
 Check out my website <a href="https://charliemeyer.xyz" target="_blank" rel="noopener noreferrer" style="color: #FFD700;">charliemeyer.xyz</a> and email <a href="mailto:charlie@charliemeyer.xyz" style="color: #FFD700; " target="_blank" rel="noopener noreferrer">charlie@charliemeyer.xyz</a>  for any inquiries.
 </p>

 <hr>